 Why must we obtain the Shipper’s Authorization if the Shipper provides an LOI?

 The Shipper’s Authorization serves a different function than the LOI and Bank Guarantee.
 The Shipper’s Authorization ensures that the Shipper is not retaining the OBLs while awaiting payment for the cargo; we need to verify the underlying sale has been completed in order to agree to deliver the cargo.

 Why is a bank guarantee required if a bank is not involved in this shipment?

 An OBL is proof of title; if the carrier delivers cargo to the consignee without presentation of the OBL, and another party presents the OBL and requests a delivery, the carrier could be held liable for up to twice the full value of the cargo, plus other fees and costs.
 The bank guarantee, which may also be referred to as a financial instrument, ensures that the carrier is protected from payment of all liabilities and costs related to the delivery of the cargo without the presentation of the OBL.

 Why does the bank guarantee have to be for a period of at least 24 months?

 The statute of limitations for cargo and property claims generally is twenty-four (24) months, so the guarantee must be sufficient to cover the entire period of potential liability.

-Original Story can be found at morethanshipping.com Article by: Ariet Haxhiaj
+The original Story can be found at morethanshipping.com Article by Ariet Haxhiaj